mafintosh/pump/README.md

 # pump

-pump is a small node module that pipes streams together and destroy them if one of them closes.
+pump is a small node module that pipes streams together and destroys all of them if one of them closes.

 	npm install pump